Structural Biology / Biochemistry

 Structural Biology and Biochemistry of Metalloenzymes

-Research focus: Bacteria and Archaea have the ability to use carbon monoxide (CO), carbon dioxide (CO2), and numerous pollutants as carbon and/or energy sources.
-In order to activate and convert these inert compounds, the organisms use complex metalloenzymes that catalyze reactions under mild cellular conditions.
+Research focus: Bacteria and Archaea can use carbon monoxide (CO), carbon dioxide (CO2), and numerous pollutants as carbon and/or energy sources.
+To activate and convert these inert compounds, the organisms use complex metalloenzymes that catalyze reactions under mild cellular conditions.
 For comparison, in a chemistry laboratory, similar reactions are only possible with valuable catalysts under high pressure and temperatures.
 How these metal-containing enzymes achieve this feast is hardly understood.

 We use protein crystallography in combination with protein chemistry and molecular biology to study molecular energy conversions.